shilostern/argocd-gitops/README.md

 * **Single Point of Failure:** Dependency on the local Podman Machine; its failure shuts down the cluster.
 * **Security Gaps:** Manual image management lacks automated vulnerability scanning.

+## 12. Scaling to 20 Clusters
+Scaling from 2 to 20 clusters requires transitioning to a fleet-management approach:

+ArgoCD ApplicationSets: I would implement ApplicationSets to automate application deployment across multiple clusters.
+This replaces manual application definitions with dynamic templates that automatically discover and provision resources on newly added clusters.

+Hierarchical Environment Management: Utilizing a structured Kustomize hierarchy, I would manage configurations across diverse regions and environments (e.g., dev, staging, prod).
+This allows for a common base configuration while using overlays to specify environment-specific parameters, such as unique resource limits for clusters in different geographic regions.

+Centralized RBAC: To maintain security across 20 clusters, I would implement centralized Role-Based Access Control (RBAC).
+Access would be managed via group-based policies—such as granting Developers read-only access, Integrators sync permissions in staging environments, and Cluster-Admins full administrative control—ensuring consistent permission enforcement across the entire cluster fleet.

 ---